jacobcase/gotail/README.md

 file tailing as a simple io.ReadCloser that never reaches EOF, transparently consuming files as they are rotated.

+gotail will NOT work correctly on files that are truncated.

 Polling may be excessive for some applications.
 This module was designed with large and frequently written log files in mind, such as edge proxy logs.